nsubstitute/NSubstitute/docs/help/_posts/2013-02-01-partial-subs.markdown

 Now the real `Read` method will execute, but `ReadFile` will return our substituted value instead of calling the original method, so we can run the test without having to worry about a real file system.

 Note the **CAUTION** comment.
-If we had not used [`Configure()`](/help/configure/) here before `.ReadFile()` then the real `ReadFile` method would have executed before we had a chance to override the behaviour (`reader.ReadFile("foo.txt")` returns first before `.Returns(…)` executes).
+If we had not used [`Configure()`](/help/configure/) here before `.ReadFile()` then the real `ReadFile` method would have executed before we had a chance to override the behaviour (`reader.ReadFile("foo.txt")` returns first before `.Returns(...)` executes).
 In some cases this may not be a problem, but if in doubt make sure you call `Configure()` first so NSubstitute knows you are configuring a call and don't want to run any real code.
 (This still does not guarantee real code will not run -- remember, NSubstitute will not prevent non-virtual calls from executing.)

 ## Void methods and `DoNotCallBase`